Stonar School

-Stonar School, founded in 1895, is a non-denominational UK independent day and boarding school, at Cottles Park, near Atworth, Wiltshire, south-west England.
+Stonar School, founded in 1895, is a non-denominational independent day and boarding school, at Cottles Park, near Atworth, Wiltshire, south-west England.
 The school occupies 80 acres of parkland and gardens in a location about 8 miles from Bath.
-There are about 330 pupils of both sexes, girls being in the majority.
-An ISI inspection in 2018 found the school "excellent".
+There are about 420 pupils from 2 to 18 years old, with approximately 100 in the prep school section and 320 in the secondary section.

 History

 The school was established in 1895 as a girls' school at Stour House, Sandwich, Kent, and adopted the Stonar name when it moved to the larger Stonar House, also in Sandwich.
 The school was evacuated to Cottles House when the Sandwich premises were requisitioned by the Ministry of Defence in 1939.

 The school was acquired in 2013 by Globeducate, a subsidiary of American private equity firm Providence Equity, which operates over 50 schools in several countries.
 Boys began to be accepted by the school in 2016 and it became fully coeducational.